CiscoSE/irflow/README.md

 # irflow

-Incident Response Workflow leveraging Cisco security.
+A Coordinated and Automated Incident Response Workflow leveraging Cisco Security.

 ## Business/Technical Challenge

-With security response, time is your enemy.
+When a security incident happens, time is your enemy.
 It's during this time between compromise and remediation that potentially allows the threat to spread, data to be exfiltrated, or other hosts to encounter the same source of infedtion.
+Incident responders typically will need to query multiple dashboards, various sources of threat information, and struggle to coordinate between all teams when responding to an incident.

 ## Proposed Solution

 This app puts time back on the side of the responder.
-It allows them to quickly identify threats, investigate them, contain them, and limit additional threats from impacting their organization.
+It allows them to quickly identify confirmed threats, investigate them, contain them, and limit additional threats from impacting their organization.
+In addition, it puts all of the tools required during the incident response lifecycle in one interface and harnesses the power of Cisco's secure architecture.

 This application will aid security operations teams and incident responders by quickly identifying compromised hosts and allowing them to be segmented to contain the malware or lateral movement.
-It also allows the responder to investigate the source of the infection using Cisco technologies and threat information.
-Finally, it can limit future exposres to those, or similar threats.
+It also allows the responder to investigate the source of the infection using Cisco technologies and threat information and can limit future exposres to those, or similar threats.
+Finally, it centralized communication about the incident so it can be tracked and muliple teams can coordinate efforts.

 ### Cisco Products Technologies/ Services